devsiffy/ReactJS-Journey-Day-by-Day/README.md

 3. **Understanding State Batching in Counter Component**
    - Updating state multiple times correctly
    - Differences between direct updates vs. functional updates

+---

+<h3>📅 Day 06</h3>

+> _"Every project starts with ‘Hello World’ and ends with ‘Why isn’t this working?!’"_

+1. **Background Changer App**
+   - A simple React project built with `Vite` and styled using `Tailwind CSS`.
+   - It lets users change the background color by clicking on color buttons.